gevgasparyan/rn-qr-generator/README.md

     this.setState({ imageUri: uri });
   })
   .catch(error => console.log('Cannot create QR code', error));

+// Detect QR code in image
+RNQRGenerator.detect({
+  uri: PATH_TO_IMAGE, // local path of the image.
+Can be skipped if base64 is passed.
+  base64: imageBase64String, // If uri is passed this option will be skipped.
+})
+  .then(response => {
+    const { values } = response; // Array of detected QR code values.
+Empty if nothing found.
+  })
+  .catch(error => console.log('Cannot detect QR code in image', error));
 ```

 Example of 2FA QR code with Time Based (TOTP) or Counter Based (HOTP)